 On 8/28 of 1571, allied forces under the command of Murashige and Nakagawa Kiyohide defeated Wada Koremasa and Ibaraki Shigetomo at the Battle of Shiraikawara.
 Those killed in the battle included Koremasa, a senior retainer of Oda Nobunaga who originated from the Rokkaku clan of Ōmi Province.
 Despite having betrayed the Ikeda who served the Oda, Nobunaga appreciated Murashige’s personality and, in 1573, allowed him to defect from the Miyoshi to the Oda and become lord of Ibaraki Castle.
 That same year, he hosted Nobunaga at the time of the assault on Ashikaga Yoshiaki and made contributions during the Battle of Wakae Castle in Kawachi Province against Miyoshi Yoshitsugu.
 Meanwhile, Ikeda Tomomasa finally surrendered to Nobunaga and served under Murashige.
 This enabled Murashige to take full control of the Ikeda clan in an illustration of the phenomenon of gekokujō during the Sengoku period, whereby lower-ranking persons usurped their former masters.

 On 11/15 of 1574, Murashige captured Itami Castle, home base of the Itami clan, a kokujin, in Settsu Province.
 He became lord of Itami Castle and was appointed to govern Settsu.
 The next year, Murashige eliminated the Arima clan of Settsu, successors to the Akamatsu clan as local governors of Arima, and pacified the district.
 Murashige abandoned Akutagawa and Koshimizu castles which had been the seat of power of Settsu Province under the Hosokawa and Miyoshi, and established a new system of governance based at Arioka Castle (formerly Itami Castle).
-Thereafter, Murashige obeyed Nobunaga, and made meritorious contributions to campaigns against adherents of the Ishiyama-Hongan Temple at the Battle of Takaya Castle and the Battle of Tennō Temple.
-He joined actions to suppress uprisings by the Ikk-ikki in Echizen and to garner control of Kishū Province.
-Murashige received the Court titles of Junior Fifth Rank (Lower), and Governor of Settsu.
+Thereafter, Murashige obeyed Nobunaga, serving with valor in campaigns against adherents of the Ishiyama-Hongan Temple at the Battle of Takaya Castle and the Battle of Tennōji.
+He also fought for the Oda against the Echizen Ikkō-ikki in addition to the Conquest of Kishū to garner control of Kii Province.
+Murashige received the Court titles of Junior Fifth Rank (Lower) and Governor of Settsu.

 In the tenth month of 1578, Murashige joined the army of Hashiba Hideyoshi in the Battle of Miki against the Bessho clan based at Miki Castle in Harima Province, and then, unexpectedly, rebelled against Nobunaga.
 The true reason for this action is unknown, although numerous theories have been raised.
 One reason given is based on his close relationship with Ashikaga Yoshiaki and the Ishiyama-Hongan Temple, who may have urged him to join in the opposition to Nobunaga.
 Settsu Province under Murashige’s control was situated in a strategic location for Hideyoshi’s campaign to subjugate the western provinces as well as for the advance by Akechi Mitsuhide into Harima and Tanba.
 A rebellion by Murashige would isolate both of these commanders.
 Another theory is that one of his senior retainers, Nakagawa Kiyohide, was secretly provisioning the Ishiyama-Hongan Temple, causing Murashige to rebel out of fear of execution if discovered by Nobunaga.
 Another possibility was strong opposition voiced by kunishū and local villagers toward the prospect of being governed by the Oda, causing them to appeal to Murashige to resist an advance into Settsu.
 Finally, Murashige may have had disagreements with other senior commanders or been dissatisfied with his role in the context of Nobunaga’s western campaign relative to the assignments of Toyotomi Hideyoshi, Akechi Mitsuhide, and Sakuma Nobumori.